Thermal and optical conductivity in the Holstein model at half filling and at finite temperature in the Luttinger-liquid and charge-density-wave regime

 In our procedure, a residual dependence of $\tilde{C}^{Q}(0)$ on the artificial broadening $\eta$ in Eq.~\eqref{eq:def_corelFT} cannot be avoided, and both $\eta$ and $t_{\textrm{tot}}$ affect the accuracy of the results (see \cite{supp-mat} for a discussion of the convergence).
 In our work, we use open boundary conditions and study non-integrable systems at finite temperatures.
 There, a finite-size Drude weight may contribute at finite small frequencies~\cite{rigol_08}.

 Technically, the parameter $\epsilon_{\textrm{bond}, \hat J^Q}$ determines the bond dimension of the MPS after the application of matrix-product operators to the initial state.
-This step occurs before the real-time evolution which is carried out using single-site TDVP~\cite{haegeman_11,haegeman_16}.
+This step occurs before the real-time evolution which is carried out using the single-site time-dependent variational principle algorithm~\cite{haegeman_11,haegeman_16}.
 In the data presented here, we use $\epsilon_{\textrm{bond}, \hat J^Q}=10^{-9}$ and $t_{\textrm{tot}} t_0=19$.
 All calculations are done with the ITensor Software Library~\cite{itensor}.

 \textit{Results: LL regime.} We work with $L=22$ unless stated otherwise, and the Fourier transformations are done with $\eta=0.1/(4\pi)$.
 In Fig.~\ref{fig:OPCKAPMET}(a), we show the optical conductivity for the model at different temperatures.
 There, one sees a dominant peak at low frequencies, which still has a significant $L$ and $\eta $ dependence indicative of Drude-weight contributions and/or slowly decaying current correlations (not illustrated here).
 Other features seen in the data are inherited from the single-polaron spectra \cite{fratini_06,jansen22,bonca_21}.
 Most prominently, the single-phonon emission peak starts at $\omega \approx \omega_0$ (gray dashed vertical line).
 Furthermore, at large $\omega/t_0 $, we observe a temperature-independent decay.